 Four years ago, DOI discovered a host of delinquent fire code violations throughout the five boroughs on commercial properties and apartment buildings relating to such fire safety issues as blocked egress, dangerous wiring, and improperly stored flammable materials.
 Working with the City Fire Marshals, DOI began an annual initiative (undertaken throughout the year, including a targeted approach in October, which is Fire Prevention Awareness Month) to bring these violators who had failed to respond to a criminal summons to court.
 The initiative has the result of ensuring that the unsafe conditions are remediated.
 The effort was expanded in 2011 to include warrants involving building violations.
 DOI worked with the City Department of Buildings ("DOB") to track down and arrest violators who ignored or refused to remedy violations, including in illegal Single Room occupancies.
 The coordinated initiative, spearheaded by DOI, brought charged safety code offenders to justice, and highlighted the legal obligation of property owners and all persons to maintain safe conditions and respond in court to the City's legal notices of violations requiring corrective action.

 In March, Mayor Michael R. Bloomberg, DOI Commissioner Rose Gill Hearn, and U.S. Attorney for the Southern District of New York Preet Bharara announce the prime contractor on CityTime, Science Applications International Corporation ("SAIC"), will pay $500 million in a settlement of charges that SAIC engaged in fraud resulting in cost overruns to implement the City's computerized timekeeping system.
 In May, the City received more than $466 million in connection with the case.
 It is the largest known financial recovery in a state or municipal fraud case.
-Read the press release
+Read the joint press release from the U.S. Attorney's Office and the New York City Department of Investigation ("DOI") regarding the U.S. Attorney's Office Entering into a Deferred Prosecution Agreement ("DPA") with Science Applications International Corporation ("SAIC")

 In June, New York City's Global Partners Summit feature DOI's best practices for fighting corruption.
 The summit entitled "Public Integrity: Anti-Corruption Strategies, Economic Development and Good Governance," include representatives from 26 integrity agencies and cities from around the world.
 The two-day conference was developed in cooperation with DOI, featured Mayor Michael R. Bloomberg, Mayor Edward I. Koch, U.S. Attorney for the Southern District of New York Preet Bharara, and Ambassador Stuart E. Eizenstat, and was attended by delegations that included Caracas, Dubai, Hamburg, Quebec, and South Africa.

 DOI celebrates its 140th anniversary serving as New York City's anti-corruption watchdog.
 During the year, DOI launches a five-borough poster campaign that calls on New Yorkers who see corruption to report it to DOI.
-Review the campaign
+Review the campaign, 'See Something Crooked'

 .
 The agency debuted a video on DOI's history and impact.
-To view the video click here
+To watch the video on DOI's history and impact click here

 .
 And DOI held a public integrity summit that brought together leading scholars and practitioners from Australia, Canada, South Africa, Tanzania, and the United States in a series of presentations and panels to discuss their work, latest research, and successes and challenges in the fight against public corruption.
 Click here to read more on the summit.